survivorzik/chatbot-langchain-flask/README.md

    pip install -r requirements.txt
    ```
    Note: You'll need the Visual Studio C++ Build Tool to install ChromaDB.
 If not already installed, you can get it from [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/?q=build+tools).
 Choose the "Setup Development for C++" package.
+    Note: You'll need the RUST Compiler to install SentenceTransformers.
+If not already installed, you can get it from [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/?q=build+tools](https://rustup.rs/)).

-4. **Run the Backend:** Once dependencies are installed, run the backend server:
+5. **Run the Backend:** Once dependencies are installed, run the backend server:
    ```bash
    python app.py
    ```